 Section 21 ‘no fault’ evictions will be abolished

-- Home ownership will be boosted due to a new £1.5 billion Levelling Up Home Building Fund being launched, which will provide loans to SMEs and support the UK government’s wider regeneration agenda in areas that are a priority for levelling up.
+- A new £1.5 billion Levelling Up Home Building Fund will be launched to boost home ownership.
+This fund will provide loans to SMEs and support the UK government’s wider regeneration agenda.
+This regeneration agenda will apply to areas in the UK that are a priority for ‘leveling up’.

 - The government will further commit to building more genuinely affordable social housing.
-A new Social Housing Regulation Bill will deliver upon the commitments the government made following the Grenfell tragedy in 2017.
+A new Social Housing Regulation Bill will deliver upon the government’s commitments following the Grenfell tragedy in 2017.

 See the Levelling Up paper here

-Don’t forget our campaign to ensure MP’s are aware of the consequences of losing the Section 21.
+Don’t forget our campaign to ensure MPs are aware of the consequences of losing Section 21.
 See below

-iHowz is very concerned about the potential unintended consequences of this
+iHowz is very concerned about the potential unintended consequences of losing Section 21

-Ihowz is very concerned that there will be unintended consequences of the proposed removal of the Section 21 notice in the Private Rental Sector (PRS) as part of the Renters Reform Bill, as mentioned in the Queens Speech, and have written to all MP’s to express these concerns.
+Ihowz wrote to all MPs, expressing concern over the potential consequences of removing the Section 21 Notice in the Private Rental Sector (PRS) as part of the Renters Reform Bill mentioned in the Queen’s Speech.

 - Many landlords will be unwilling to offer a tenancy unless the applicant has perfect references.

-- This will lead to further stress in the social housing when vulnerable tenants can no longer be housed in the PRS.
+- The social housing sector will face an increased strain whereby vulnerable tenants can no longer find accommodation in the PRS.

 - Reduced supply of rental properties will drive up rents and associated housing benefit costs